 Make sure that your sidebar is big enough to house everything you want in there but not so big it takes over your blog, after all you want the focus on your content not the sidebar!
 It’s always a little disconcerting when the sidebar(s) are so wide they’re competing for attention with the content.
 I know ad networks generally require a certain width – usually 300px – so I’d recommend sticking to that and no wider.

 When you first meet someone, what’s the first thing you do?
-You introduce yourself (Hopefully).
-That’s the function of the about section in your blog, your introduction to new readers.
+You introduce yourself (Hopefully, anyways!).
+That’s the function of the about section in your sidebar, your introduction to new readers.
 It could be as simple as a photo of you (a must!) linking to your about page or it could also include a short paragraph introduction, like what I have.

 SOCIAL MEDIA LINKS